Chapter 1 - Protocol

 Time: 10:04 AM | Thorne & Vale Financial, 54th Floor

-The conference room was all glass and steel, the kind of sterile that tried to whisper wealth.
+The conference room was all glass and steel, the kind of sterile that whispered wealth.
 One of those shimmering towers with a view so clean it felt like you might fall up instead of down.
-I walked to the window and rested my wrist gently on the curved feeding pad mounted discreetly to the wall.
+Jaquelyn walked to the window and rested her wrist gently on the curved feeding pad mounted discreetly to the wall.
 Just enough cushioning to keep it from bruising.
 Not enough to suggest comfort.

-Behind me, the door opened.
-I didn’t look.
+Behind her, the door opened.
+She didn’t look.

 “Jaquelyn, right?” the vampire asked, voice warm but wary.

-“That’s me,” I said, turning slightly so he could see I was already positioned.
+“That’s me,” she said, turning slightly so he could see she was already in position.
 “You’re D. Morayne?
 First time using VeinCare?”

 “Yeah,” he said, clearing his throat.
 “Didn’t realize there’d be, uh, protocol.”

-“There always is,” I replied gently, still neutral but not unkind.
+“There always is,” she replied gently.
+Neutral, but not unkind.
 “Your booking was confirmed this morning for a ten-minute window, wrist access only.
 No eye contact after puncture, and no conversation unless I initiate it.
 It’s just to keep things smooth—for both of us.”

 “I’ll walk you through it, don’t worry.
 You’ll approach from behind, left hand supporting my forearm, right hand braced against the wall if needed.
 Keep your bite centered, no grazing or drag.
 Detach cleanly when I signal.
 If at any point you feel unstable, say ‘halt’ and step back.
 Clear?”

-A roc glided far in the distance—wings wide and casting a long shadow that stretched across several rooftops before it turned toward the harbor.
-Gods, I loved watching them.
-Ancient things, mostly above the petty chaos of ground-level life.
-But occasionally, when the wind shifted just right, you’d see one dive.
+A roc glided in the distance—wings wide, casting a shadow across several rooftops before turning toward the harbor.
+She loved watching them.
+Ancient creatures, mostly above the chaos of ground-level life.
+But sometimes, when the wind shifted just right, one would dive.
 And then everyone remembered they weren’t legends.
 They were predators.

-I exhaled slowly, letting my focus drift across the skyline.
+She exhaled slowly, her attention drifting over the skyline.
 Buildings like stone teeth.
 Traffic like veins.
 The whole city moved on a rhythm most people never noticed.

-He made a soft noise of acknowledgment—already drunk on the hit of it, no doubt.
-I’d been told I had that kind of blood.
+He made a soft noise of acknowledgment.
+Already drunk on the hit, no doubt.
+She’d been told she had that kind of blood.
 Sun-warmed, grounded.
 Like biting into a memory of home.

-Too bad I never let any of them linger.
+Too bad she never let any of them linger.

-When the timer on my wrist chimed, I pulled away without fanfare.
-He detached cleanly, wiped his mouth, and didn’t say a word.
-Just nodded and left.
+When the timer on her wrist chimed, she pulled away without fanfare.
+He detached cleanly, wiped his mouth, and left with nothing more than a nod.

-I watched his reflection retreat in the glass, then pulled a small bandage from my jacket pocket and sealed the pinpricks with practiced ease.
+Jaquelyn watched his reflection fade in the glass, then pulled a small bandage from her pocket and sealed the pinpricks with practiced ease.
 No mess.
 No weakness.
 No connection.

 Just another morning on the clock.